abhijeetjain101/abhijeetjain101/README.md

 ### Hola, I'm Abhijeet Jain ! 👋

-- 🔭 I’m currently working on Machine Learning Algorithms.
+- 🔭 I’m currently working on Machine Learning Algorithms and creating web application for financial services.
 - 🌱 I’m currently learning Python, Sql and R
 - 👯 I’m looking to collaborate on Data Science
 - 🤔 I’m looking for help with Web Application, Data Munging and Machine Learning